wooldridge/semantic-infobox/README.md

    http://localhost:8998

-7. Place the project files into the root directory via the WebDAV interface.
+7. Place this project's directory into the root directory via the WebDAV interface.

 8. Access the application here: